 STADIE RESEARCH GROUP

 Our research spans the fields of solid-state, physical, and materials chemistry.
-We explore synthesis routes toward designable carbon-based materials with a chief interest in their application for energy storage.
-Contributing fundamental insights into gas physisorption phenomena at the solid interface is also a goal of our work, using classical equilibrium thermodynamics and statistical mechanics.
+We explore new synthesis routes to structurally and chemically tunable carbon-based materials with a chief interest in their application for energy storage.
+We have a special fondness for porous materials, especially those that push forward the frontier of how "porosity" is defined at a molecular scale.
+Contributing fundamental insights into gas and ion physisorption phenomena at the solid interface is also a goal of our work, using classical equilibrium thermodynamics and statistical mechanics.

-We are brand spanking new, having just started off in January 2017.
-Lab rotations in our group are already underway - we are looking for team members with enthusiasm for hands-on projects ranging from gas manifold apparatus design/construction (some have jokingly called this "space plumbing") to old-fashioned solid-state chemistry (quartz-blowing and high-temperature synthesis).
-Gas adsorption measurements are our "bread and butter."
-Our theoretical department is also seeking keen minds with an interest in how textbook thermodynamics and statistical mechanics can answer critical questions in alternative energy.
+We are now a six year old research group, having kicked off in January 2017.
+We are always looking for team members with enthusiasm for hands-on projects ranging from gas manifold apparatus design/construction (some have jokingly called this "space plumbing") to solid-state synthetic chemistry (quartz-blowing and high-temperature techniques).
+Gas adsorption measurements are a "bread and butter" activity in this group spanning almost all projects, and we have recently added several projects in electrochemistry.
+Our theoretical department is also seeking keen minds with an interest in thermodynamics and statistical mechanics to answer frontier questions in next-generation energy storage materials.
 Our work covers a lot of different bases - rotate in and take a look!

 Work With Us!